DEAP/deap/doc/tutorials/start.rst

 As we said above, DEAP enables you to build your own types, this is done with the :mod:`~deap.creator` module.
 Creating an appropriate type might seems overwhelming but the creator makes it very easy.
 In fact, this is usually done in a single line.
-For example, the following creates a :class:`fitness` class for a minimization problem and an :class:`individual` class that is derived from a list with a fitness attribute set to the just created fitness.
+For example, the following creates a :class:`FitnessMin` class for a minimization problem and an :class:`Individual` class that is derived from a list with a fitness attribute set to the just created fitness.

 .. literalinclude:: ../../tutorials/part_1/1_where_to_start.py